papagorgio23/AISports_Chatbot/data/nlu.md

 - How long have you been working at A.I.
 Sports?
 - You been at A.I.
 Sports for long?
 - When did they hire you?

+## intent:ask_foundation
+- When was A.I.
+Sports founded?
+- When did A.I.
+Sports start?
+- Who founded you?

+## intent:ask_whoteam
+- Who are the engineers at A.I.
+Sports?
+- Who works at A.I.
+Sports?
+- How many people work at A.I.
+Sports?